Virtual-Machine-Vagrant/go-dev-box/README.md

 * Go 1.7.4

-* NodeJS 6.9 LTS with Npm 3.10
+* NodeJS 6.9 LTS with Npm 3.10 and the latest stable Yarn

-* Latest stable Git
+* The latest stable Git

 ## License